dankamongmen/libnetstack/README.md

 Usually, the caller will want to at least configure some callbacks using the `netstack_opts` structure passed to `netstack_create()`.
 A callback and a curry may be configured for each different kind of object.
-If the callback is NULL, the curry must also be NULL.
+If the callback is `NULL`, the curry must also be `NULL`.

 ```
 // The default for all members is false or the appropriate zero representation.